-Employees will reduce the possibility of an allegation being made by ensuring that they are aware of the expectations within the code of conduct for employees and volunteers and the guidance for safe working practice, this includes school Intimate Care policies.
+Staff will reduce the possibility of an allegation being made by ensuring that they are aware of the expectations within the code of conduct for staff and volunteers and the guidance for safe working practice, this includes school Intimate Care policies.

-Whistleblowing
+9. Whistleblowing

-We recognise that we cannot expect children to raise concerns in an environment where adults fail to do so.
-All employees and volunteers should be aware of their duty to raise concerns about the actions or attitude of colleagues.
+Tenby Schools Penang recognises that we cannot expect children to raise concerns in an environment where adults fail to do so.
+All staff and volunteers should be aware of their duty to raise concerns about the actions or attitude of colleagues.
 Appropriate concerns raised for the right reasons are considered to be a protected disclosure and, even if proven to be unfounded, no action will be taken against the whistle-blower.

 Malicious whistleblowing, however, will be seen as a potential disciplinary matter.
-ISP has a separate Whistleblowing Policy which must be referred to and fully referenced in the event of such an incident.
+Tenby Schools Penang has a separate Whistleblowing Policy Statement which must be referred to and fully referenced in the event of such an incident.